-The Renal Corpuscle: Bowman's Capsule and the Glomerulus
+The Renal Corpuscie: Bowman's Capsule

-Juxtaglomerular Apparatus and Glomerulus Author: OpenStax College; Site:

-https://commons.wikimedia.org/wiki/File:Juxtaglomerular\Apparatus\and\Glomerulus.jpg;License: This file is licensed under the Creative Commons Attribution 3.0 Unported license.
+Author: OpenStax College; Site: https://commons.wikimedia.org/wiki/File:Juxtaglomerular\Apparatus\and\Glomerulus.jpg; License: This file is licensed under the Creative Commons Attribution 3.0 Unported license

 Urine formation begins with a process called filtration.
 Filtration takes place in the renal corpuscle.
 To describe the structure of the nephron, we will start at Bowman's capsule.
+Previously we drove the magic school backwards through the nephron, now we will start from where the blood is first filtered.
 Bowman's capsule is a cup-like sac that participates in the first step of urine formation.
 Intertwining within the cup is a capillary bed of blood vessels called the glomerulus.
-The glomerular capillaries contain blood that enters the kidney through the renal artery.
-Upon entering the kidneys, the renal artery branches into smaller and smaller arteries, eventually into an afferent arteriole and then the glomerular capillary.
+The glomerular capillaries contain blood that entered the kidney through the renal artery.
+Upon entering the kidneys, the renal artery branched into smaller and smaller arteries, eventually into an afferent arteriole and then the glomerular capillary.
 For its size (<0.5% of total body weight), the kidney receives an impressive amount of blood flow (~20% of cardiac output).
 For every Bowman's capsule there is an associated glomerular capillary bed (1.2 million/kidney).
 Together the two structures (Bowman's capsule and the glomerular capillaries) form the renal corpuscle.